Dragonkuro2/CPP_And_Algorithmes/Structured_Solutions/level_2/Rock-paper-scissors/README.md

 ## Author

-This project was created by [Hicham Bourez]@Dragonkuro2.
+This project was created by [Hicham Bourezi].

 ## Acknowledgments